 - Desalination plants for drinking water supply in coastal cities.

-- To ensure drinking water security to all.
-We will:• Encourage setting up of drinking water supply grid in water scarce areas.
+• Encourage setting up of drinking water supply grid in water scarce areas.

 • Promote decentralized, demand-driven, community-managed water resource management, water supply and environmental sanitation.

 • Facilitate piped water to all households.

 What with people’s rights and war against corruption, the Common Man Party wants to clean up politics

 The AAP is committed to bringing in a strong anti-graft legislation, the Jan Lokpal Bill.
 The provisions of the bill will include –